fluxcd/community/GOVERNANCE.md

 - Members of any other team are eligible to be nominated as an Org team member.
 - Org maintainers MUST remain current members of other non-archived teams.
 If that status changes, they will also loose Org team membership.
-- If an Org maintainer volunteraily steps down, in addition to the process above, within 7 calendar days the Flux dev list MUST be notified <https://lists.cncf.io/g/cncf-flux-community>.
+- If an Org maintainer voluntarily steps down, in addition to the process above, within 7 calendar days the Flux dev list MUST be notified <https://lists.cncf.io/g/cncf-flux-community>.
 This gives contributors reasonable time to be made aware of the change.
 - When there is an opening for a new Org maintainer, any contributor to a repository in the `fluxcd` GitHub org may nominate a suitable existing member of another team as a replacement.
   - The nomination period will be three weeks starting the day after an Org team member opening becomes available.